 In accordance with Sec.
 854 of the John S. McCain National Defense Authorization Act for 2019, Pub.
-L. 115-232, DOE is able to fund discretionary commercialization assistance to all DOE SBIR and STTR Phase II grantees.
+L. 115-232, DOE is able to fund discretionary commercialization assistance to all DOE SBIR and STTR Phase II awardees.
 Recipients have two options for receiving commercialization assistance: (1) utilize services provided by a DOE vendor or (2) identify their own commercialization assistance provider(s).

 If you wish to receive commercialization assistance from a DOE vendor, you do not need to include this in your budget.
-If you are awarded a Phase II grant, you will receive notification from DOE on what services are available and how to obtain these services at no cost to your SBC.
+If you receive a Phase II award, you will receive notification from DOE on what services are available and how to obtain these services at no cost to your SBC.

 If you wish to utilize your own commercialization assistance provider(s), you are required to include this as one or more subcontracts or consultants in your budget and to provide a detailed budget justification.
 You may include up to \$50,000 per project.
 The total amount of Phase II assistance that a company may receive during a fiscal year is subject to Small Business Administration policy per the statute.
-Please note that the commercialization assistance does not count toward the maximum grant size listed in Section II.
-C.; e.g., seeking commercialization assistance from your provider could result in a maximum grant in the amount of \$1,050,000 for topics that specify a maximum award amount of \$1,000,000.
-Commercialization assistance costs will not be used to determine compliance with Section III.
-C. 5.
-RESTRICTIONS ON THE LEVEL OF SBC PARTICIPATION.
+Please note that the commercialization assistance does not count toward the maximum award size listed in Section II.
+C.; e.g., seeking commercialization assistance from your provider could result in a maximum award in the amount of \$1,150,000 for topics that specify a maximum award amount of \$1,100,000.
 Reimbursement is limited to services received that comply with 15 U.S.C. § 638(q); examples of acceptable services include assistance with: